Databricks

 fi

-echo "Failed to download Definity Spark Agent from: $DEFINITY_JAR_URL"
+echo "Failed to fetch Definity Spark Agent from: $AGENT_JAR_SRC"

 echo "Cluster will start without Definity agent"